mgtlake/Juliet/README.md

 ## Julia 0.5 Compatibility Issues

-Currently not of Juliet's dependencies work in Julia 0.5.
+Currently not all of Juliet's dependencies work in Julia 0.5.
 I have reached out to their maintainers, but cannot guarantee speedy updates.
-Should they remain incompatible for too long after 0.5's launch, I will endevor to find or create replacements.
+Should those dependencies remain incompatible for too long after 0.5's launch, I will endeavour to find or create replacements.

 ## Notes on Tests and Coverage

 The Julia 0.5 tests are currently failing due to the issues described above, but the tests pass on 0.4 on Windows, Linux and Mac.
-Coverage is currently underreported because the major tests model real-user interaction by running a new process and piping input to it, then observing STDOUT.
+Coverage is currently under-reported because the major tests model real-user interaction by running a new process and piping input to it, then observing STDOUT.
 Unfortunately, Coveralls does not keep track of this.